jachappell/jachappell/README.md

 # Quote of the Day
-<p><em>Yes, honey...Just squeeze your rage up into a bitter little ball and release it at an appropriate time, like that day I hit the referee with the whiskey bottle.</em><br /> -- Homer J. Simpson</p>
+<p><em>And how is education supposed to make me feel smarter?
+Besides, every time I learn something new, it pushes some old stuff out of my brain.
+Remember when I took that home winemaking course, and I forgot how to drive?</em><br /> -- Homer J. Simpson</p>